 - Exchange Prices and Other Market Data: Third party data of this type (as described in Section 7 above) are sourced from recognised financial information providers (such as Bloomberg and Reuters) as specified in the Index Conditions.
 On occasion, there may be discrepancies between the specified data source and other recognised information providers, or the data made available by an exchange or clearing house, in which cases the BAT may seek to verify the data with the identified information provider and/or exercise Expert Judgement as further described below. - Official Data and Statistics: Third party data of this type (as described in Section 7 above) are sourced directly from the publishing agency or from recognised financial information providers (such as Bloomberg and Reuters) as specified in the Index Conditions.
-On occasion, there may be discrepancies between the specified data source and the publishing agency in which case the BAT may seek to verify the data with the identified information provider and/or exercise Expert Judgement as further described below. - Internal Inputs: In cases where Citi internal data are used in the determination of a Benchmark (as described in Section 7 above) the data will be sourced by BAT from Citi's internal processes and/or systems. - Third Party Provider Pricing Inputs: In cases where input data are provided by a Third Party Provider relating to certain prices or rates, as applicable, (as described in Section 7 above), the relevant data will be sourced by BAT from the specified Third Party Provider. - Data Analyses: In cases where analyses of market data and other data provided by a Third Party Provider are used in the determination of a Benchmark (as described in Section 7 above), the relevant data will be sourced by BAT from the specified Third Party Provider.
+On occasion, there may be discrepancies between the specified data source and the publishing agency in which case the BAT may seek to verify the data with the identified information provider and/or exercise Expert Judgement as further described below. - Internal Inputs: In cases where Citi internal data are used in the determination of a Benchmark (as described in Section 7 above) the data will be sourced by BAT from Citi's internal processes and/or systems. - Third Party Provider Pricing Inputs: In cases where input data are provided by a Third Party Provider relating to certain prices or rates, as applicable, (as described in Section 7 above), the relevant data will be sourced by BAT from the identified Third Party Provider.